 Conservation Restriction on Agricultural Land at Bartlett’s Farm

 Successful completion of the Bartlett’s Farm and Loring Campaigns brings our total Conservation Restriction land to over 1,400 acres.
 We also hold CRs on numerous smaller, private properties in order to protect natural resources as well as Nantucket’s rural character.
-Read more about success stories or for more information on Conservation Restrictions, please visit Conservation Options.
+Read more about these conservation success stories or for more information on Conservation Restrictions, please visit our Conservation Restrictions page.

 Nantucket Land Council has Preserved Hundreds of Acres of Nantucket Land

 Since 1974 the Nantucket Land Council, Inc. has preserved hundreds of acres in the Middle Moors, Plains, Squam and Smooth Hummocks and transferred the land to the Land Bank or Nantucket Conservation Foundation to manage.
 The NLC was organized specifically to engage in the challenges which sometimes are necessary to defend open space; and, while the NLC takes its ongoing, year-to-year stewardship responsibilities seriously, our long term objective after a property has been protected is to eventually transfer it to another organization for management.
 This allows the NLC to remain focused on its roles in advocacy, education, research, resource protection, planning and monitoring.
 For more information on other conservation groups on Nantucket and their various roles and objectives, see our list of conservation partners.